ksator/junos-verifications-automation-with-jsnapy/README.md

 jsnapy -V
 ```

-Another option would to pull from [docker hub] (https://hub.docker.com/r/ksator/junos-automation-tools/) a docker image that has JSNAPy.
+Another option would to pull from [docker hub] (https://hub.docker.com/r/ksator/junos-automation-tools/) a docker image that already has JSNAPy installed.

 ## Clone this repo:
 ```